jdomingu19/hello-typescript/README.md

 Beyond fundamentals, this repository serves as a bridge for transitioning from JavaScript into TypeScript.
 By consolidating knowledge in typing, interfaces, and modular design, I am preparing for deeper work with Node.js, React, React Native, and Expo.
 This progression ensures that I can apply TypeScript effectively in both backend and frontend environments.

 Ultimately, the long-term vision is to use this repository as a stepping stone toward building cross‑platform applications for iOS, Android, and the Web.
 By maintaining a disciplined workflow and consistent documentation, I aim to create a resource that not only supports my growth but also becomes a reference for others exploring TypeScript and modern web development.

-## TypeScript Technical Vocabulary

-- **Type Annotations** – explicitly specify the type of a variable or parameter.

-- **Type Inference** – the compiler’s ability to automatically deduce types.
-- **Interfaces** – contracts that define the shape of objects and classes.
-- **Type Aliases** – custom names for complex or repetitive types.
-- **Union Types** – combine multiple possible types for a single variable.
-- **Intersection Types** – merge several types into one.
-- **Literal Types** – specific values used as types (e.g., `"success" | "error"`).
-- **Tuples** – arrays with a fixed length and defined types at each position.
-- **Enums** – collections of named constant values.
-- **Generics** – parameterized types that enable flexible and reusable code.
-- **Optional Properties** – properties that may or may not exist in an object.
-- **Readonly Properties** – properties that cannot be modified after initialization.
-- **Type Narrowing** – refining types at runtime through conditional checks.
-- **Type Assertions** – force the compiler to treat a value as a specific type.
-- **Modules & Imports** – organize code into files and dependencies.
-- **Decorators** – experimental annotations for classes and methods.
-- **Ambient Declarations (.d.ts)** – files that describe types of external libraries.
-- **Strict Mode** – a set of rules that enforce stronger safety and consistency in code.

 ## License